candycode/candycode.github.com/site/portfolio/index.md

 ...just some stuff I have been working on.

-This a mix of personal and work-related projects carried on at ETH Zuerich/CSCS which got discontinuted and/or turned into personal ones; in many cases the code and documents are not yet publicly available because:
+This a mix of personal and work-related projects which got discontinuted and/or turned into personal ones; in many cases the code and documents are not yet publicly available because:

 * I do not have time _OR_
 * I am waiting to find the time to publish a paper/article  _OR_